Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Hannans was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Hannans was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-The top three ancestry groups were English (28.8%), Australian (28.3%), and Irish (8.4%).
-Divergences included New Zealanders at 1.5% (vs 1.5% regionally), Maori at 1.7% (vs 3.3%), and South Africans at 1.0% (vs 0.9%).
+The top three ancestral groups were English (28.8%), Australian (28.3%), and Irish (8.4%).
+Notable differences included New Zealanders being equally represented (1.5%) compared to the region, Maori overrepresented at 1.7% (vs regional 3.3%), and South Africans slightly overrepresented at 1.0%.

 Frequently Asked Questions - Diversity